BartheS23/HTTPS-Upgrader/README.md

 ## Description

 Today, there are still too many insecure web links (HTTP).
-The purpose of this plugin is to make it easier for the user to know how many unsafe links are on the web page he is visiting and to encourage him to visit more secure pages.
+The purpose of this plugin is to make it easier for the user to know how many unsafe links there are on the web page he is visiting and to encourage him to visit more secure pages.

 ## Team